Charelk2/Flinkdink2/README.md

 ## License

-Images used in the encyclopedia module are loaded from Unsplash using CC-licensed URLs.
+Images used in the encyclopedia module are stored locally under `public/images`.
+Each file is a small SVG placeholder so the app works without internet access.